- Copywriting is the art of selling through writing.

 They don’t buy if it doesn’t hurt.
 You need to express the meaning of their problems.

 “Being fat…which means that….you may die from heart disease early on.”

 “Luckily for you, there’s now a solution.
 Let me introduce you to _____.”

 Use bullets to arouse curiosity: feature + benefits + meaning.

 You must answer the question “why would I buy from you?”

-For example: selling push-ups or pull-ups guides with the mention “created by a navy seal” is all you need.
+For example: selling push-ups or pull-up guides with the mention “created by a navy seal” is all you need.

-Use testimonials and endorsement as social proof!.
+Use testimonials and endorsements as social proof!
 You can also use pics (before, after) and graphs.

 8. Sum up the offer and give a price